 More Things to Know About Backpacking Gear Maintenance

-My water filter was clogged, my sleeping pad had a slow leak, and let’s not even talk about the state of my boots.
-By the second night, I was cursing myself for being so careless.
-That trip taught me one thing—checking your gear before you go is non-negotiable.
+My water filter was clogged, my sleeping pad had a slow leak, and let us not even talk about the state of my boots.
+By the second night, I was kicking myself for not checking everything ahead of time.
+That trip taught me one big lesson.
+Always make sure your gear is ready before you leave.

 Your Pre-Trip Backpacking Gear Maintenance Checklist